 Becoming a DCES

 Becoming a DCES involves an extensive process.
 Candidates for the DCES first must meet the professional discipline requirement.
 These professionals usually have a degree in a health-related field and must hold a valid license or registration in their discipline.
 Many diabetes care and education specialists are first nurses, dietitians, pharmacists, or therapists, among other specialties.
-Secondly, educators are required to obtain a minimum of 2 years of professional practice experience in their discipline and obtain a minimum of 1000 hours of time providing diabetes education.
+Secondly, educators are required to obtain a minimum of two years of professional practice experience in their discipline and obtain a minimum of 1000 hours of time providing diabetes education.
 These hours must be earned within four years of the application date.
-A minimum of 40% of these hours must be earned in the year preceding the application date.
+A minimum of 40 percent of these hours must be earned in the year preceding the application date.
 Candidates must obtain a minimum of 15 continuing education (CE) hours applicable to diabetes in the two years preceding the application to sit for the exam.
 Lastly, candidates must pass the NBCDCES exam to ensure that an educator has adequate expertise to call themselves a CDCES

 Understanding the culture that surrounds diabetes and putting person-centered care at the forefront of diabetes education is a key part of being a diabetes care and education specialist.
-Diabetes educators can successfully treat and empower those with Type 2 every day through their work.
+Diabetes educators can successfully treat and empower those with type 2 every day through their work.

 Volunteering is a great way to gain experience in diabetes education and some of those hours can even count towards your certification.
 There are numerous clinics and camps that can readily provide impactful learning experiences for those looking to become diabetes educators.
 The more volunteering experience you have, the larger the impact you can make on all you come in contact with later in your career.